orangedaisy/bshowco/uses.md

 I'm currently using a 2015 13&Prime; MacBook Pro with 8GB of memory and a 512GB SSD.
 Four years feels like a long time to use the same MacBook, but it still does everything I need it to just as fast as the day I got it.
-For cases where I need more horsepower, like some development work at Intelliquip, I typically remote into some sort of server that can be more specially tuned for the task at hand.
+For cases where I need more horsepower, like some development work at FPX, I typically remote into some sort of server that can be more specially tuned for the task at hand.

 I keep my Mac in clamshell mode when I'm at home, and recently grabbed [a stand](https://www.amazon.com/gp/product/B0792C2XW7/) to reduce its footprint.